lmolsen/gamebook-web/README.md

 ## <a id="features">Features</a>
 - Custom sound effects and writing
 - Branching narrative based on player choices
-- Story pages built from a template page with information dynamically filled in from a JSON file based on the URL endpoints
+- Story pages built from a template page with different information pulled from a JSON file based on the URL endpoints
 - Page-specific hints and auto-filled notes on completion of certain puzzles
 - Puzzles and interactive elements using React's Motion library
 - Session storage to persist your game state until restart or tab close